 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Incredible though it may seem, filters can dramatically alter your home's airflow, which is why we recommend asking the manufacturer.
+Incredible though it may seem, filters can really alter your home's airflow, which is why we recommend checking in with the manufacturer.
 A higher quality HEPA filter that is designed to catch smaller dust will reduce airflow more than a cheaper filter.
-With restricted airflow comes greater pressure on your system, so you should verify that your HVAC system was made to handle it.
-Otherwise, you may experience uneven heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.
+With restricted airflow comes greater pressure on your system, so you need to verify that your HVAC system was made to handle it.
+Otherwise, you could experience uneven heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.